RogueTensor/bitagent_subnet/README.md

 `--neuron.device`\
 Example usage: To use the 2nd CUDA Device, you would add these to your parameters:\
 `--neuron.visible_devices 1 --neuron.device cuda:0`

+Q: My validator is running out of GPU memory when loading OFFLINE models via sglang.\
+A: You can use this parameter: `--validator-hf-server-mem-fraction-static` to increase or decrease the amount of the GPU VRAM to use.\
+It defaults to 0.55, just over half of the VRAM.

 Q: My vLLM or other inference instance is not served on 8000, how do I change this?\
 A: We provide a parameter `--openai-api-base`\